 Make sure to allow sufficient time in advance to organize the event.
 As a rule of thumb, allow six months of planning for an average 25-maker first-year event.
 Allow a year for events with 50-100 makers.

-Mini Maker Faires have been produced with a budget of about $3K.
+Mini Maker Faires have been produced with a budget as little as $3K and well over $100K.
 Of course, each event will be different.
 Some find sponsors or sell tickets to underwrite costs.
 Sometimes the host organization contributes to cover costs.
 In-kind sponsors can donate supplies and equipment to reduce costs.

 It’s important to create a budget that identifies what resources are available to you and their associated costs.
 If nothing else, have a budget number as an initial target.
 Up-front costs you might have include: